Chapter 17.15

 4. The placement of the manufactured home shall be consistent with all other regulatory requirements generally applicable to new homes.

-D. No trailer, recreational vehicle, boat, camping trailer, fifth wheel, camper, van, car, or other similar type of mobile unit that is not a permanent structure attached to the ground, shall be used as a place of habitation.
-Only site built structures which comply with all applicable building code requirements and manufactured or modular homes which meet applicable state or federal standards for use as a dwelling unit may be used as a place of habitation.
+C. No trailer, recreational vehicle, boat, camping trailer, fifth wheel, camper, van, car, or other similar type of mobile unit that is not a permanent structure attached to the ground, shall be used as a place of habitation or as a dwelling.
+Only site built structures which comply with all applicable building code requirements and manufactured or modular homes which meet applicable state or federal standards for use as a dwelling unit may be used as a place of habitation or as a dwelling.

-F. Junk and inoperable vehicles shall not be stored outdoors unless completely surrounded by a solid, site obscuring fence and not visible from an adjoining street or public right-of-way.
+E. Junk storage is only permitted outdoors when completely surrounded by a solid, site obscuring fence and not visible from an adjoining street or public right-of-way.
 Outdoor storage shall also be subject to the following additional restrictions and requirements:

 1. Litter, trash, used appliances, used interior furnishings and discarded exterior furnishings and similar items are prohibited outdoors regardless of location.